bccevc/evc-programs/README.md

 - [x] Reformat SD card to be CSV-ready (what column corresponds to what metric was documented)
     - [ ] Integrate with BMS data
+- [x] Test accuracy of trip
+    - Trip on the instrumentation seems to be off by 0.01-0.05 miles in the beginning.
+Our car's odometer ended at 4.7 miles.
+The Arduino ended at 4.84 miles.
+We left the instrumentation on standby, where it was on but it was left in the car for a period of time, reflecting standby on the test runs.
 - [ ] Build another instrumentation set
 - [ ] Rewire instrumentation hardware to be more robust
 - [ ] Write more helpful error messages (what canbus message isn't being delivered)